 - Link your employees to the support they need through your organisation.

 As a manager, you have a vital role to play in helping people navigate all the changes that occur in life, at work and within their wider profession.
-Career coaching and career development are not a one-off event.
+Career coaching and career development are not one-off events.
 They work best when they become a regular part of leadership practice – and it’s a practice that most leaders can do more easily, more often and with greater positive impact than you may imagine.